spynnaker.pyNN.models.neural_projections.connectors package

 Parameters:

-• rng (NumpyRNG or None) – Seeded random number generator, or None to make one when needed.
+• rng – Seeded random number generator, or None to make one when needed.

 if given, a callable that display a progress bar on the terminal.